-I suggested keeping all like items together, and perhaps even in the order you use them, such as all the products you use for pretreating or presoaking together, all the stuff you add to the washing machine, and then all of the stuff you add to the dryer.
+I suggested keeping all like items together, and perhaps even in the order you use them, such as all the products you use for pretreating or presoaking together in a stain removal and pretreating station, all the stuff you add to the washing machine, and then all of the stuff you add to the dryer.

 Any of these products can potentially leak or spill, so to make it a bit easier to keep your laundry room or closet clean, you may want to consider keeping them products contained in a basket or tub on the shelf, just to keep any accidental messes from spreading.

 Keeping these items in a container can also make it more convenient for you when you're pulling things out to use, or when putting everything back away.